chozabu/LinNetLim/readme.md

 This is a program to show how which TCP ports are using data, and limit it - similar to "NetLimiter" for Windows

+Currently downstream limiting is disabled - if you have the time and skill to fix this, please send a PR!

 GUI is in Kivy
 chains is used to read current net usage
 bash, tc and iptables are used to impose port limits